Visiting the Hatchery

 Visitors can view the spawning process from our special observation balcony on the second floor of the Visitor Center building.
 Entrance is free.
 Volunteers or staff are available on the balcony to answer questions you may have about the process or about salmon and steelhead.

 Dworshak National Fish Hatchery and the Nez Perce Tribe hosts a Kids’ Fishing Day each year in May at Tunnel Pond near Orofino, Idaho.
+Gates will open at 8am and remain open until 1pm.

 The highlight of this family event is free fishing for rainbow trout for kids 12 and under.
 Each child will catch and take home 2 trout!
 All kids who fish will also receive a prize bag.
 Many other fun family-oriented activities are also available during Kids' Fishing Day.
 Families can try Gyotaku (Japanese fish painting), and other local agencies and organizations will set up displays and have activities for families.
 A concession stand will sell refreshments and lunch for those who fish up an appetite.